 About the Teen Editors

-Disha (she/her) is currently a junior at Juanita High School.
+Disha (she/her) is currently a senior at Juanita High School.
 She was a writer on the TeenTix Newsroom last year, with articles published both on the blog and in The Seattle Times.
 She is an active member in her school’s theater program, well versed in the ways of the lighting board and writing various plays.
 Disha believes that creating an equitable space is vital to the arts and tries to initiate inclusivity with all her work.
 When she isn’t watching movies, you’ll find her walking her dog or eating with her friends.